purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

     cabal update
     cabal install purescript

+Make sure the `psc` executable is on your path.
+If not, it is usually installed to `~/.cabal/bin`.

 ### Setting up the Development Environment

 PureScript's core libraries are configured to use the `grunt` build tool, and packages are available in the `bower` registry.